 - MP3, Vorbis, AAC, AAC+ streams support

 It also has many output options such as JACK, PulseAudio, ALSA, Icecast, and others.
-Or you can convert to other audio formats or even recording using the system input.
+Or you can convert to other audio formats or even record using the system input.

 QMMP can be installed on Ubuntu 20.04 using several methods.
 So you have to choose the one that suits you the best